embedded-by-n/Pear-Pie/README.md

 The Pear Pie is a reimagining of the smart home system.
 Designed to be low-cost, scalable, high-privacy and ultra-low power, utilising RADAR sensing and edge machine learning technologies.

+# WHY is it needed: The problem.

+The evolution of technocratic society, wealth inequality we can help people to live better lives and work to minimise the painful inaffordances and catch-22 barriers created by the lived realities of even well-intentioned social welfare system design.

 # WHY is it needed: The GOAL!
 To design a cyber-physical system that functions on a grass-roots level to practically intervene in the cycle of to practically address the interconnected system challenges faced by neurodivergent people.